 Another study showed when Alpha-GPC is administered 90 minutes before a resistance exercise it causes an increase in post-exercise serum growth hormone and peak bench force.
 The study also showed that Alpha-GPC increases power output acutely when taken 45 minutes prior to working out.
 Acute supplementation with alpha-glycerylphosphorylcholine augments the growth hormone response to, and peak force production during, resistance exercise 2008 Ziegenfuss et al; licensee BioMed Central Ltd.

-The recommended Alpha-GPC dosage ranges from 300 to 1200mg.
+The recommended Alpha-GPC dosage ranges from 300 to 600 mg.
 Take Alpha-GPC with food at lunch, and again with dinner.
 Dosing varies due to a variety of reasons such as Age, health and other various reasons.

 Does Alpha-GPC Work?

 A naturally-occurring phospholipid precursor and metabolite, Alpha-GPC is derived from soy lecithin.
 Alpha-GPC has been shown to aid to potentiate the effects of growth hormone releasing hormone (GHRH) as well as increase Human Growth Hormone (HGH) secretion in both elderly and young individuals plus patients with Senile Dementia, Alzheimer’s.
 Alpha-GPC has also been shown to affect various biochemical and neurotransmitter systems, which have been implicated in the development of Age-related Memory Dysfunction.
 Alpha-GPC has furthermore been shown to reduce the time required in recovery in comatose patients suffering from sustaining a head injury and to improve the overall memory, attention, and performance in healthy individuals.
-Alpha-GPC causes an increase in Acetylecholine, which is its chief mechanism of action in the stimulation of thought and memory functionality.
+During recent clinical trials, researchers have found Alpha-GPC to cause an increase in acetylcholine and may be considered an ergogenic aid.